-I’ll admit it, for a long time I was not a perfume girl.
-It just seemed like something that never really clicked – maybe I didn’t quite have the nose for it.
-It wasn’t until I had the very fortunate circumstances of working alongside Susannah Compton of Florescent during my brief stint at Follain that I really started to appreciate fragrance for its artistry and ability to transform.
+I am not a perfume girl.
+That is, I am not a conventional perfume girl.
+After my mid-90’s foray into shopping mall scents that would linger for days after application, I eschewed scented products as remnants of a very misguided adolescence.
+It wasn’t until I had the very fortunate circumstances of working at Follain alongside Susannah Compton of Florescent that I really started to appreciate fragrance for its artistry and ability to transform.

-Cut to a year ago when I was furiously underway with plans for my wedding.
-I was trying to carve out a few special areas that would be truly and uniquely myself, little details that wouldn’t get lost in the fray.
-I decided to go as bold as I could, and reached out to Susannah to see if she would consider making a bespoke fragrance for my wedding day.
-I thank my lucky stars that she said yes!
+Cut to years later when I was furiously underway with plans for my wedding.
+I wanted to carve out a few special areas that would be truly and uniquely mine, little details that wouldn’t get lost in the fray.
+I reached out to Susannah to see if she would consider making a bespoke fragrance for my wedding day, and luckily she said yes!

 We started with a phone call, that was half laughing and catching up and half getting down to business.
 We talked through my favorite perfumes and what I wanted to feel from something that would capture such a special moment.
 I envisioned a variation of Susannah’s classic Sundays perfume, a heady blend of jasmine that first captured my imagination years before.
-Instead of jasmine, a romantic rose mixed with a slightly sexy, grounding base was what we decided on.
-After that, it was time for the master to go to work.
+Knowing my love of rose fragrances, we decided on a mixture of a romantic rose floral with a slightly sexy, grounding base.
+From there, Susannah went to work.